top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 6: After a few hours of final birding in the morning, we will drive back east (6 hours).
-There will be a second chance this afternoon to search for Bamboo Warbler, if needed.
-Night at Chimfunshi.
+Day 6: After a few hours of final birding in the morning, the drive back east begins.
+We will make several attempts this afternoon for the rare near-endemic Bamboo Warbler at suitable riverine thickets.
+This is an intriguing species, the only resident Locustella in Sub-Saharan Africa!
+Night at Mutanda.

 bottom of page